Marked nodal curves with vector fields: Introduction

 The second operation is applied after the first, so it presumes milder degeneracy to begin with: the point $x$ is nonsingular and distinct from $w_1,\ldots,w_m$.
 We consider such a situation `degenerate' if $\phi(x) = 0$.
 Then we insert a ${\mathbb P}^1$ component at $x$, and fix the degeneracy by placing $x'$ on ${\mathbb P}^1$ and lifting $\phi$ to a field $\phi'$ on $C'$ such that $\phi'(w'_i) = 0$, but $\phi'(x') \neq 0$.

-\begin{remark} \begin{enumerate} \item Indeed, $x$ behaves differently from $w_1,\ldots,w_m$.
+\begin{remark} Here are a few remarks regarding this construction. \begin{enumerate} \item Indeed, $x$ behaves differently from $w_1,\ldots,w_m$.
 In applications, we will get around this by thinking of $x$ as part of a different set of markings $x_1,\ldots,x_n$. \item The properties above don't determine $\phi'$ uniquely, although they do determine it up to automorphisms of $C'$ that fix all the rest of the data and the map $C' \to C$ which contracts the new component, if there is a new component.
-Still, a canonical choice exists in a certain sense.\footnote{A good analogy is with the following question: in Knudsen stabilization, where do we place $x'$ on the new ${\mathbb P}^1$ component?
-It seems that all points on ${\mathbb P}^1$ except two are equally good, yet, in \cite[\S2]{[Kn83]}, there is a definite formula for $x'$.} \item The new field $\phi'$ depends nonlinearly on the old field $\phi$.
-For instance, $\phi = 0$ everywhere is possible, but $\phi'(x') \neq 0$ forces $\phi' \neq 0$ even in such cases. \end{enumerate} \end{remark}
+Still, a canonical choice exists in a certain sense.
+A good analogy is with the following question: in Knudsen stabilization, where do we place $x'$ on the new ${\mathbb P}^1$ component?
+It seems that all points on ${\mathbb P}^1$ except two are equally good, yet, in \cite[\S2]{[Kn83]}, there is a definite formula for $x'$. \item The new field $\phi'$ depends nonlinearly on the old field $\phi$.
+For instance, $\phi = 0$ everywhere is possible (or, more frequently in applications, $\phi = 0$ on the component containing $x$), so $\phi'(x') \neq 0$ rules out linearity. \end{enumerate} \end{remark}

+The main result concerning these operations, which forms the technical core of the paper and will be stated more precisely and proved in \S\ref{section: Bubbling up and the inductive construction}, is the following.

-\begin{theorem} `Knudsen stabilization with vector fields' and `Inflating at zero vector' work in families: they can be generalized to families in a manner which commutes with base change. \end{theorem}
+\begin{theorem}[{Theorems \ref{theorem: summary of first bubbling up} and \ref{theorem: summary of second bubbling up}}] `Knudsen stabilization with vector fields' and `Inflating at zero vector' work in families: they can be generalized to families in a manner which commutes with base change. \end{theorem}